Amarilis (actress)

 Amarilis is an American television actress.

-Biography

-She was born in New York City, then moved with her family to Los Angeles and then Riverside.

 Career

 She worked as a model and acted in ads and student film projects, before she made her professional debut as an actress in the role of Patty Gilbert in the syndicated TV series Sweet Valley High (1994-1997) and has guest starred on the TV series The Fresh Prince of Bel-Air.
 Amarilis portrayed the Marvel Comics superheroine Monet "M" St. Croix in the television movie Generation X.